 Employees may be entitled to Statutory Sick Pay (SSP) if they:

-If your employee doesn’t meet the criteria to qualify, or has reached the maximum amount of SSP of 28 weeks, a SSP1 form will be provided for the employee; they can then use this to claim sickness benefit through JobCentrePlus.
+If your employee doesn’t meet the criteria to qualify, or has reached the maximum amount of SSP of 28 weeks, a SSP1 form will be provided for the employee, which they can use to support a claim for Universal Credit.

 Yes.
 Current legislation provides that employees are entitled to a minimum 5.6 weeks paid holiday per year.
 (4 weeks plus the bank holidays).
 This means each employee is allowed 5.6 weeks paid leave at their normal hours (full time employees get 5.6 weeks at full time hours, part-time employees get 5.6 weeks at part time hours)